 Tao takes a handful of travelers each year for an experience that most people describe as ‘the highlight of their travel in the Philippines’.
 Our expeditions are not for everyone, we emphasize that this is not a tour.
 We have no set route or itinerary.
 We leave port after breakfast on the first day, and arrive before nightfall in the destination port on the last day.
 What happens in between is up to you.

-We visit a group of 200 islands on the 150km route between El Nido and Coron in Palawan.
+We visit a group of more than 200 islands on the 150km route between El Nido and Coron in Palawan.
 This area is the most remote region in the province with several isolated fishing communities but absolutely no tourism, but for how many more years?
 We don’t know!
 To visit this area independently would be difficult.
 There are no advertised boats leaving from the mainland, and the villages have no tourism infrastructure such as guesthouses, shops, or places to eat.

 The Linapacan group of islands is an undiscovered paradise which hides hundreds of white sand beaches lapping with aqua marine water, a wild landscape of coconut forests and thick wild jungle, pristine coral reefs teeming with sea life.

 The idea of our expedition is to experience remoteness.
 We visit local villages and observe the daily living and livelihood of a simple fishing family.
 We introduce a new concept of tourism where there is no need for unnecessary development and no cultural adjustment to accommodate tourists.
 We do not intrude and we only utilize what is already available.
 We sleep in a family home; we buy or barter for local produce and promote local services such as accommodations, native massages, guides etc.

 Our expeditions are well known in the area and we have a reputation where our guests are more of a visitor than tourist.
 The communities always welcome us and in return we pay gratitude not always with money but in small welfare projects.